mashupgarage/MG-Eng-Playbook/standards/elixir/elixir-phoenix-standards.md

 Prefer to only pipe functions when chaining 2 functions or more.

 ```
-# Avoid: this can easily be written without pipnig
+# Avoid: this can easily be written without piping
 some_value
 |> some_function()
 ```